DiarmuidSheeran/Personal-Profile/README.md

 The aim of the website is to give the user a brief introduction to what I am currently studying and what I hope to achieve.

-It will give the user an oppertunity to download my CV.
+It will give the user an oppertunity to download my CV, fill out a contact form to email me directly and check out my current knowledge of different coding languages.

 It will also give the user an oppertunity to leave feedback to help me improve my site.